Find Local Summer Meal Locations: www.summerfoodOregon.org

 Partners for a Hunger-Free Oregon can also help answer questions and connect programs to resources.
 Contact Marcella Miller at [email protected] or 503-595-5501 x307, read our Summer Meals Fact Sheet, and check out our start-up and expansion grant program for summer meals.

 Outreach and Program Assistance

-Through our Summer Food Outreach Project, we work with the Oregon Department of Education and other partners to identify communities that lack summer food programs, help get programs up and running, and increase awareness of meal sites among the public.
-We document and share best practices through publications like our Summer Food Guide, a comprehensive resource for operators of summer food programs, our annual Roadshow and our new webinar based workshops.
-We also provide small grants to help expand programs.
+Through our summer meal outreach, we work with the Oregon Department of Education and other partners to identify communities that lack summer food programs, help get programs up and running, and increase awareness of meal sites among the public.
+We document and share best practices through publications like our Summer Food Guide, a comprehensive resource for operators of summer food programs, our annual Child Hunger Prevention Conference and state and local summer meal workgroups.
+We also provide small grants to help expand access to programs.

 We identify opportunities for Summer Food Service Program improvement through our work with providers here in Oregon, and monitoring efforts of other states.
 We advocate for these improvements through state and federal policy change, like Federal Child Nutrition Reauthorization.